eXtant-CMG/eXtant-wiki/_loxensis/about.md

 ---
 layout: page
-title: The application
+title: About
-permalink: /loxensis/the-app
+permalink: /loxensis/about
-nav_order: 3
+nav_order: 1
 ---

 # The application #